tomolimo/mask/README.md

 Compliant to GLPI 0.90

-For previous versions: see https://forge.glpi-project.org/projects/mask/files
+For previous versions of GLPI (0.80 and 0.83): see https://forge.glpi-project.org/projects/mask/files